 Religious freedom, human rights, and inter-religious relations are among the most contested values today.

+Journalism today needs to be expert in the reporting and analysis of religion as it relates to the political and social realities of specific regions, religions and issues.
 Sponsored by the Griffith University Multi‐Faith Centre and the International Association of Religion Journalists, the symposium will showcase Australia’s capacity to lead in the Asia‐Pacific region by bringing in journalists from around the world to share their experiences with and learn from local journalists.

 Paul Marshall | Senior Fellow at the Hudson Institute, Washington DC, author of Blind Spot, When Journalists Don't Get Religion

 Endy Bayuni | Chief Editor of Jakarta Post, Indonesia, specializing in religious issues; educator.